roku674/Excel-C-Sharp/README.md

 # Excel-C-Sharp
-C# script for dealing with Excel
+C# script for retrieving and storing information in Excel
 <h2>
   Assemblies
 </h2>